mlpc-ucsd/MasQCLIP/README.md

 #### Cross-dataset Setting

+In the cross-dataset setting, the model is trained on one dataset e.g., COCO, and tested on another dataset e.g., ADE20K.
 To train a model under cross-dataset setting (on COCO-panoptic), run

 ```shell
 # Progressive Distillation